MikeHopley/ftl-ships-strategy/index.md

 After that, seriously consider upgrading piloting with your next 20 scrap, or possibly engines-3 if you have 15 scrap.
 This could prevent you purchasing early crew, but I think these early upgrades are safer overall.

 If you see an early store, visit it even with zero scrap.
 You can sell Mantis Pheromones to fund an engine upgrade.
-You could also buy a System Repair Drone.
+With 5 extra scrap, you could buy a System Repair Drone.

 After you’ve taken care of early-game safety, look for a weapon.
 One-power weapons are particularly good, because you can use them immediately.
 A Small Bomb lets you disable enemy weapons (or medbays).
 An Ion Blast is cheap and lets you attack Zoltan ships.